stretchr/docs/SDKs/writing-sdks.md

 ### Who is this document for?

 This document is for people who will be using Stretchr's services in a language where there isn't already an SDK.
 Be sure to check out our [list of SDKs on GitHub](https://github.com/search?q=%40stretchr+sdk) before embarking on writing your own.
+And PLEASE consider getting in touch with us if you want to make your SDK official by having it included in our repos and on our website.

 ### Goals